matthieu-bt/business-guide/source/integrations/signall.rst

 - **Log in** with your **Skribble account** and sign the document or invite others to sign the usual way

 There’s no need to upload the document or download it once it’s signed.
-Signed documents will be saved automatically in the folder designated by your Google Drive admin.
+Signed documents will be saved automatically in the folder designated by your Google Drive or OneDrive admin.